The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 - Pensions received

-But: You can reduce it with pension contributions.
+But: You can reduce it with pension contributions and Gift Aid donations.

 Can I split income with my spouse?